 Against the elements, the SkyBox was superb.
 Yakima's mounting system leaves no openings in the box whatsoever, leaving us completely confident in its waterproofness.
 We sat through a big wind storm on the Eastside of the Sierra one evening and thought we could hear the box bumping around.
 When we peeked our heads out of the van, however, we could see that the only movement was coming from the flexing factory roof bars themselves; the SkyBox was undoubtedly solid.
 We should note that since the manufacturer doesn't claim full waterproofness for this box, it would be smart to take extra precautions for your electronics, just in case.

 The construction materials of the SkyBox are top-of-the-line, and we love how easy to open and close it is due to its sturdy lid.
-While it doesn't feel quite as thick as the Motion XT, we were still able to open the box with one hand.
+While it doesn't feel quite as thick as some of the burliest products, we were still able to open the box with one hand.
 Its hinges and locks feel on-par with the rest of the boxes in this review.
 Its handle, one of our favorite qualities that we described above, is burly and firm.
 We have no doubts that the SkyBox Carbonite will be with you for ages, but if you don't believe us, Yakima offers a lifetime warranty as long as the box remains with the original owner.

 As a full-time road tripper, our main tester was understandably worried about leaving her beloved skis and climbing gear in the roof box while away on overnight missions.
 The locking mechanisms of the SkyBox left us all more confident, though, and by the end of testing, we felt completely comfortable trusting in the box's security.

 We think this box is an exceptional value for its price.
 It falls right smack in the middle of the price range for our review, and while its performance was light years ahead of the cheaper boxes, it was also nearly on par or ahead of the most expensive ones.
-For $559, the SkyBox provides excellent user-friendliness, cool style, and long-lasting confidence.
+The SkyBox provides excellent user-friendliness, cool style, and long-lasting confidence.
 What you don't get is ease in taking the box on and off the car, which we think can be overlooked if performed rarely.